anhpnv/Pocco81/README.md

 **About Me:**

 -   🔭 I’m currently working on a [Catppuccino.nvim](https://github.com/Pocco81/Catppuccino.nvim) & [MerelyFmt.nvim](https://github.com/Pocco81/MerelyFmt.nvim)
--   🌱 I’m currently learning Golang & JavaScript.
+-   🌱 At the moment I'm learning Golang & JavaScript.
 -   👯 Part of the developer community.
 -   💬 Ask me about anything, I'd happy to answer it
 -   📫 How to reach me: via [telegram](https://t.me/Pocco81)